This recipe was originally published in 2015.

 For Egg-Free Spritz Cookies, omit 1 egg.
 Combine 1½ teaspoons Ener-G egg replacer with 1 tablespoon water (or enough water to make a paste).
 Use this mixture to replace the egg in step 2.

-Recipe excerpted with permission from Free for All Cooking: 150 Easy Gluten-Free, Allergy-Friendly Recipes the Whole Family Can Enjoy by Jules E. Dowler Shepard.
-Available from Da Capo Press, a member of The Perseus Books Group ©2010.Yields 120 cookies
+Jules Shepard is author of Free for All Cooking: 150 Easy Gluten-Free, Allergy-Friendly Recipes the Whole Family Can Enjoy (Da Capo Press ©2010).Yields 120 cookies

 - 5 tablespoons Earth Balance buttery sticks